dsv-data-science/dsv-data-science.github.io/README.md

 Three ways:
 1. Git
-   - To clone the repository `git clone --single-branch --branch master https://github.com/dsv-data-science/dsv-data-science.github.io.git .` (notice the `.` at the end to avoid creating a new root directory)
+   - To clone the repository (notice the `.` at the end to avoid creating a new root directory)
+     -  `git clone --single-branch --branch master https://github.com/dsv-data-science/dsv-data-science.github.io.git .`
    - After cloning, just update changes by `git pull`

 2. SCP